jjlljj/make-your-mac-work/readme.md

 ## What is this?

 A set of scripts for setting up a new Mac as a dev machine for JavaScript development.
 Includes Homebrew, npm, tools for React/React-Native and Node.js, as well as automating the install of Chrome, Slack, Postman, and other apps.
+In other words, most of the stuff you need to 'Make your Mac work'.

 ## Setup